oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-a-pbi-owner-is-responsible-for/rule.md

 The objective of the Review meeting is to have the story accepted quickly.

 ![](NewProductBacklog.jpg)
-<font class="ms-rteCustom-FigureNormal">Figure: Out of the box the Microsoft Scrum Template supports a ‘Story Owner’ via the ‘Owned By’ field</font>
+**Figure: Out of the box the Microsoft Scrum Template supports a ‘Story Owner’ via the ‘Owned By’ field**